tarun-trj/translation_overlay/README.md

 -   **Incorrect or No Translations**
     -   Ensure the text in the target window is clear and legible.
 OCR works best on clean, high-contrast text.
     -   Verify that the `SOURCE_LANGUAGE` and `OCR_LANGUAGE` settings in `main.py` correctly match the on-screen language.

-## 📜 License

-Distributed under the MIT License.
-See the `LICENSE` file for more information.